 Beneficiaries in Wrongful Death Claims

-In a wrongful death case, your Philadelphia attorney may seek benefits if you are a spouse, children or, if there is no spouse and no children, parents of the deceased.
+In a wrongful death case, your Philadelphia attorney may seek benefits if you are a spouse, child, or, if there is no spouse and no children, parents of the deceased.
 Adult children are required to establish what is called a pecuniary loss due to the death of the parent.
 A pecuniary loss is one that involves direct expenses that the parent paid for the children.
 Such losses are those that can be directly measured.
 For example, medical treatment, funeral expenses and loss of income.
 If the parent was providing support for or giving gifts to the adult children, this is the kind of damage that would be covered.
 A pecuniary loss does not include the emotional pain and suffering that comes from the loss of a parent for adult children.

 Limited Time to Sue for Fatal Accidents

 It is understandable that after such a terrible loss you need time to grieve and focus on your future.
 Unfortunately, the statute of limitations in Pennsylvania as in other states limits the time period you have to file suit.
 In Pennsylvania, this period is two years.
 If you wait beyond two years to file suit, you will be time-barred from suing and will be unable to recover for your loss.
-As a result, it is best to contact a Philadelphia lawyer as soon as possible to pursue a wrongful death claim.
+As a result, it is best to contact a Philadelphia lawyer as soon as possible to start pursuing a wrongful death claim.

 Contact Our Philadelphia Wrongful Death Attorneys For Help